 The Housing Element must be updated every eight years and certified by the State, and this update will address the period from 2021 to 2029.
 The current Jurupa Valley Housing Element addresses the City’s housing needs for the period from 2013 to 2021 and provides a baseline for this update.
 This update gives us the opportunity to evaluate the current goals, policies, and programs, and determine the revisions needed to improve the effectiveness of the City’s housing plan.

 It is important to note that if we don’t update our Housing Element or fall significantly behind on our housing targets, the City could be deemed out of compliance and risk losing important sources of funding currently provided by the State.
 In addition, by proactively planning for new housing and identifying potential sites where new housing development should occur, Jurupa Valley maintains local control to regulate housing development in a manner consistent with our local character and quality of life.
 The outcome of successfully planning for housing is to provide for housing choice and viable neighborhoods where the attainment of a decent home and suitable living environment for every member of our community is possible.

 We Want to Hear from You!

 Public input is important to help the City develop a plan that best meets our community’s needs and priorities when it comes to providing housing for all members of our community.
 There will be multiple opportunities to participate throughout the update process.
 Please sign up to be notified of the next meeting or opportunity for online input.
-The housing survey has now closed, thank you for those who provided comments.
+The housing survey has now closed, thank you to those who provided comments.